GunaPalanivel/build-to-scale/01_Current_Skill_Assessment_Priority_Matrix/README.md

 - Most candidates burn out by Week 10-12 from overwork
 - You'll be **fresh, focused, and accelerating** when others fade
-- ThinkBridge + FAANG want engineers who sustain excellence, not who sprint and crash
+- ThinkBridge + top-tier tech companies want engineers who sustain excellence, not who sprint and crash

 **What elite engineers know:**